pallets/jinja/docs/integration.rst

 The template engine is configured in `config/environment.py`.
 The configuration for Jinja looks something like that::

-    from jinja2 import Environment, PackageLoader
+    from jinja import Environment, PackageLoader
     config['pylons.app_globals'].jinja_env = Environment(
         loader=PackageLoader('yourapplication', 'templates')
     )